CoalesceDesign/docs/Standards.md

 # JavaScript

 ### Var and method names
-All JavaScript var names are camelCase.
+All JavaScript var names are formatted as camelBack.
 The only exception is any var that's used as a class/constructor (which are TitleCased). jQuery/Zepto objects are always preceded with $.
-Use “self” to reference or minify “this” when necessary.
+Use "self" to reference or minify "this" when necessary.
-Use “init” to define the first method called on an object.
+Use "init" to define the first method called on an object.

 ```
 RIGHT